How long does it take to start attributing your Facebook mobile app ads with AppsFlyer?

 The same Facebook app ID can be used for both your Android and iOS apps.

 Basic Facebook attribution setup

 To start attributing Facebook campaigns with AppsFlyer, follow these steps:

 - When you define your mobile app on Facebook you get its Facebook App ID.

 Copy your Facebook App ID and head to your app's dashboard on AppsFlyer.

 - Click on Integrated Partners link on the left bar.

 - Search for Facebook and click on its logo to open the Facebook setup page.

-- We recommend the View-Through Attribution Lookback window remains set to 1 day, again, to match with Facebook:
+We recommend setting the view-through lookback window to 1 day, to match with Facebook.